 – I neglect myself in spite of actually being a really nice person.

-– Because of me, my partner is in sackcloth and ashes.
+– Because of me, my partner has too work too hard.

 – If I wasn’t such a weakling, we’d be better off now.

 We have all kinds of reasons for feeling guilty.
-Just this feeling of guilt can prevent you from letting go of smoking!
+And just this one feeling of guilt can be the one and only reason you can’t quit!
 Please realize that!

 May you feel understood!